These spicy tuna deviled eggs with capers, mayonnaise, and chili are the perfect appetizer for any celebration.

 - ½ red onion or a very small one

-- 2-3 teaspoons good quality mayonnaise
+- 3 teaspoons mayonnaise

-- 1 teaspoon medium hot mustard
+- 1 teaspoon medium-hot mustard

-- 1 heaped tablespoon cream cheese
+- 1 tablespoon cream cheese

-- freshly ground smoked pepper, or regular
+- freshly ground black pepper

 - Cook eggs: Place the eggs in a pan, cover with water, add a large pinch of salt and bring to a boil.
 Cover tightly and remove from the heat.
 Let sit for 12 minutes, then drain and rinse well in cold water.
-Place them in a bowl with very cold water to stop them from cooking further.
-When cold, refrigerate until needed.
-You can cook the eggs well in advance, that will make them easier to peel as well.
+Place them in a bowl with very cold water to stop them from cooking further (Note 2).

-Peel the eggs.
-If you want them to stand remove one third of the top of the egg and a very thin slice of the bottom part of the egg, so it can stand easily without falling down.
+- Prepare eggs for filling: Peel them.
+If you want them to stand, remove one-third of the top of the egg and a very thin slice of the bottom part of the egg so it can stand easily without falling (Note 3).
+Chop these leftover egg white pieces and add them to the filling.
 If you want to make your deviled eggs traditionally, slice them in half lengthwise.Remove the yolks and place them in a bowl.

-Drain the can of tuna.
-Chop the deseeded chili, red onion and dill.
-From each chopped ingredient save a little bit for the garnish.
-Give the drained tuna, the chopped ingredients, capers, mayonnaise, mustard and cream cheese to the bowl as well.
-Process with the hand-held blender until you have a smooth paste.
+- Blend filling: Add the tuna, chopped ingredients, cayenne pepper or pepper flakes, mayonnaise, mustard, and cream cheese to the bowl containing the egg yolks.
+Process with an immersion blender until you have a smooth paste.
 Adjust the taste with salt and freshly ground pepper.

-- Garnish eggs: Sprinkle the eggs with the chopped ingredients that you put aside for the garnish and with some more freshly ground black (smoked) pepper.
+- Garnish eggs: Sprinkle the eggs with the chopped ingredients that you put aside for the garnish and with some more freshly ground black pepper.

 - Older eggs are easier to peel than fresh ones.
 You can use leftover hard-boiled eggs as well.